 Decoding Application Maintenance

-Adaptive: Enhancing application capabilities so as to respond to evolving business needs.
+Adaptive: Enhancing application capabilities to respond to evolving business needs.

 Perfective: Functional and performance enhancements to the application for better user experience and efficiency